Skip to Content

 • Environment: Dry grassland, Scrubland, Scattered woodland

 Martial Eagles possess distinctive traits, such as sizeable long wings and “boots” of feathers covering their legs.
 Their predatory prowess is known to be quite versatile, feeding on a range of prey from small mammals to other birds.
-Ensuring their conservation requires diligent environmental management due to their ecological significance as apex predators.
-Despite their grandeur, these raptors face challenges such as habitat destruction and persecution, underscoring the need for informed conservation efforts.
+Due to their ecological significance as apex predators, ensuring their conservation requires diligent environmental management.
+Despite their grandeur, these raptors face habitat destruction and persecution challenges, underscoring the need for informed conservation efforts.

 Black Hawk-Eagle